Services include but are not limited to:

 A confidential health record is created for each patient upon completion and return of a medical history form to Georgia Southwestern State University.
 Health information cannot be released without the patient's written consent unless mandated by law.
 (If the student is under 18 years of age, the parent(s) or legal guardian(s) must sign a consent for treatment form which is kept in the health record file).
 Medical and mental health records are not included in the general University record system.
 Medical records are maintained in compliance with Georgia state laws and are destroyed in a confidential manner.

 Copies of medical records and immunization records may be obtained by completing the "Consent for Authorization for Use/Disclosure" form.
-There is a $1.00 fee payable to Health Center or online payment.
+There is a $1.00 per page fee payable to Health Center or online payment.